Skip to content

 ];

-Acorn User Roles will automatically register, update, or remove your user roles on every request — keeping your environments convergent and your config the single source of truth.
+Acorn User Roles will automatically register, update, or remove your user roles on every request — keeping your environments convergent.

 About the author